vipin-banka/hunk-catalog/README.md

 * Execute GetToken API from your commerce Authentication collection.
 * Go to **Catalog Import** collection and open **Import Sellable Item** request.
 ![import-sellable-item](https://github.com/vipin-banka/hunk-catalog/blob/master/images/import-sellable-item.png)
-* Provide correct data in the request body.
+* Provide source content in the request body.
+See API details [here](#api-endpoint).
-* **make sure to give some value for "Parents".** see details [here](#link-to-catalog).
+* Set Parents field values as per details [here](#parents-association).
 * Execute the request.
 * Open Business tools and check your new sellable item.

 ### 2. Import Sellable Item with Variants
 This sample depends on previous sample of importing a sellable item.
 Please follow that before continuing with this.

-Let's say you want to import a sellable item with variants.
+Let's assume you want to import a sellable item with variants.
 Your variant has few custom fields as well.

 Follow all the steps to import a sellable item and do the following.